 Pursuant to section 135 of Companies Act, 2013 and the rules made thereunder every company having net worth of rupees five hundred crore or more, or turnover of rupees one thousand crore or more or a net profit of rupees five crore or more during any financial year is required to carry out CSR Activities.

-Home First Finance Company India Private Limited (hereinafter referred to as ‘HFFC’) believes integrating its business model with the social welfare of people and society in which it operates.
+Home First Finance Company India Limited (hereinafter referred to as ‘HFFC’) believes integrating its business model with the social welfare of people and society in which it operates.

 2. Scope, applicability, and title

 This Policy on Corporate Social Responsibility encompasses the company’s philosophy for giving back to the society as a corporate citizen and lays down the guidelines and mechanism for undertaking socially useful programmes for the welfare and sustainable development of the community at large and is titled as “CSR Policy of HFFC”.

 This Policy shall apply to all CSR initiatives and activities taken up at various work centers, branches and locations of HFFC.

 The main objective of introduction of CSR policy is to lay down guidelines and general framework of action for HFFC and to make CSR a key to contribute and add value for sustainable development for the society.
 The Policy will function and strive to create value in the society and in the community in which it operates, through its services, conduct & initiatives, so as to promote sustained growth for the society and community.

 A Company falling under the ambit of section 135 of Companies Act, 2013 is required to form a CSR Committee.

 - Composition of Committee: The Corporate Social Responsibility Committee (CSR Committee) shall comprise of three or more Directors, out of which at least one shall be an Independent Director.